edtraja/rishta/README.md

 rishta
 ======

-rishta is test project for private use
+rishta is test project for private and public use